 Reducing the Size of your Makeup Bag

-When it comes to reducing environmental impact in your life and pursuing zero waste living, less is always more.
+When it comes to reducing environmental impact less is always more.
 The same applies to makeup.

-Throughout the years I have noticed that I only use a small amount of makeup in my cosmetics bag.
+Throughout the years we have noticed that you only tend to use a small amount of makeup in your cosmetics bag.
 So to keep your routine lean coordinate and choose colour pallets wisely.
-Think of your wardrobe and colours that will complement your favourite outfits.
+Think of your wardrobe and colours that will complement your complexion and favourite outfits.
 There is no reason why you can’t mix makeup colours from your favourite zero waste makeup brands either.

 So just like the principles of a capsule wardrobe, you can make your makeup go further by knowing which colours can be blended together and which colours go with your complexion to extend their use and reduce waste.

 Start your makeup routine with a solid base such as luxury DIY facial oil.
 This allows your makeup to “sit” better on your skin.
 You can also use an oil such as Coconut or Jojoba as a makeup remover as oils are great at getting rid of panda eyes at the end of the day.

-Although we can’t guarantee all the packaging involved in online ordering, the brands listed are low to zero waste options that are more sustainable than the average high-street option.
+Although we can’t guarantee all the packaging involved in online ordering, the brands listed are low to zero waste options that are more sustainable than the average high-street/beauty store brand.

 Chemicals in Makeup